insolar/insolar/application/cmd/requester/README.md

 # The requester

-The utility helps send swagger-like requests to Insolar platform.
+The requester is a simple CLI for sending requests to Insolar Platform.

 ## Usage